 Simple documents having legal credibility.
 Legal drafts, professional services.
 Documents that release your tension.
 No objection by the authorities on your ‘no objection’.
 Simplified procedure.
 Smooth transaction.

 Search, find, download and edit the draft, free.
 Or call us for expert service.
 Choose to get it delivered at your location with or without stamp papers.

-The drafts created by the LawDocs are so sound that these will give you peace of mind and release your tension.
-The language of the drafts will ensure that you are not dragged into unnecessary litigation even after executing release deed or providing NOC.
+Get drafted Release Deeds and NOCs through expert lawyers and ensure that you are not dragged into unnecessary litigation even after executing release deed or providing NOC.

-You will also be able to communicate the same to the other party online.
-The templates created by the LawDocs carry legal sanctity so you will not have to worry about anything while drafting such documents.
+The documents drafted by our experts carry legal sanctity so you will not have to worry about anything while signing such documents.

 Relinquishment deeds are legal documents by which a person can give up on his or her legal rights over a property to someone else with their consent.
 On the other hand, a deed of release, also known as a deed of reconveyance is a legal document used to renounce one’s claims against a specified property.
 Moreover, it can be said to completely release the parties from the previous obligations.
 One cannot find a major difference between the two.
 The context of using the terms may vary at times but the actual meaning of the two terms (relinquishment deed and release deed) are fundamentally the same.